Train-In-Blocks-Ltd/Landing/README.md

 To create a blog post; create a new MarkDown file in the `content` folder To use an image; upload it in the `assets/media-uploads` folder

+For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).